ztnel/model.io/docs/source/about.rst

 .. figure:: ../_static/typing.gif
     :align: center

     Pylance type hint semantic highlighting on custom Myosin state model

 Prometheus Monitoring
 ~~~~~~~~~~~~~~~~~~~~~
-*Myosin* uses the prometheus client python library to export performance metrics to a prometheus instance enabling real-time monitoring of your core application runtime and providing performance insights to aid system optimization and debugging.
+*Myosin* uses the prometheus python client to export performance metrics to a prometheus instance.
+This enables real-time monitoring of your core application runtime and provides performance insights to aid system optimization and debugging.